kayazay/zomato-restaurant-analytics/README.md

 ![dag](https://github.com/kayazay/zomato_analytics/assets/60517587/6b1e6c3a-5e28-4acd-9e12-a08ffbfe5b4a)

 ## Tableau Report
-I created four dashboards on Tableau from facts and dimension tables built out of dbt, then incorporated them all into one report with appropriate controls like filters and legends.
+I created four dashboards on Tableau from facts and dimension tables built out of dbt, then incorporated them all into an [interactive report](https://public.tableau.com/shared/9332P3HXW?:display_count=n&:origin=viz_share_link) on my Tableau profile with appropriate controls like filters and legends.
 The four dashboards are:

 ### `food`